The Lehman Trilogy: Reviews

 The play has been highly praised by critics for "the successful adaptation that both preserves the essence, the poetic language of the original play and makes it more succinct"; "the elegant, well-paced direction that narrates with simplicity, depth and richness"; and "the superb, versatile acting of the cast, who seem to metamorphose at will with the characters they put on".
 The set design by Es Devlin – a rotating glass box furnished in the style of a contemporary office, as well as the video projection in the back stage that accompany the set, showing the changing landscapes in time and space during the development of the business and American capitalism created by Luke Halls, also made a great impression.
 Both The Guardian and The Times give the play a five-star mark.
 The New York Times called the Broadway production "captivating" and "a vividly human tale, nimbly performed by three of the finest actors around".

 The play has been critiqued for not mentioning the Lehman family's involvement with slavery.
 Sarah Churchwell, writing for The New York Review of Books, criticized the play for "profoundly underplaying not only the firm’s deep entanglement in the slave economy, but also that of the brothers themselves, who held slaves for at least twenty years."
 The Washington Posts Richard Cohen wrote that the play was "silent" on the issue of slavery and that the playwright should have addressed the topic because "To not mention slavery is in itself a statement — of disinterest, of unimportance, of lesser importance, of something.
 Would an American playwright, confronted on a daily basis with the economic, cultural and historical ramifications of slavery, have made the same decision?
 I can’t imagine it."

+Antisemitism row

+The play and the National Theatre performances in London have been flagged as antisemitic and racist, showcasing centuries-old stereotypes of Jews as greedy and immoral.

-AntisemitismThe Lehman Trilogy, written by a non-Jew, has been accused of being "profoundly antisemitic" and perpetuating negative, historical stereotypes about Jews and money.
-Dave Rich, writing in The Observer, said:
+Dave Rich accused the play of perpetuating negative, historical stereotypes about Jews and money writing in The Observer, said:

+Writing in the Jewish Chronicle Karen Glaser said: